 - A student with a bachelor's degree in another field who enrolls in an accelerated BSN program

 In any of these cases, you'll be making a time commitment so evaluating your lifestyle and needs is crucial.

 - Will you need to work while you're in school?

 On top of these types of questions, you'll want to consider the type of student you are.
 Some people thrive in an on-campus setting with lots of interaction with peers and professor, whereas other students may be more suitable for an online program if they need to work at their own pace or want a less expensive education option.

 With so many online and on-campus BSN programs available, you won't find a shortage of schools.
 You'll just need to weigh the options to decide whether a traditional campus or online learning suits you better.

 What will I learn in my degree program?

-If you already have your associate's degree or certification as a nurse, your bachelor's degree may take less time to complete, but you'll still need to take both technical and practical courses.
-Whether you're working on a first time BSN or RN-BSN, your courses will contain a good deal of science-based learning and nursing skills instruction.
-A typical BSN course list might include:
+If you already have your associate's degree or certification as a nurse, you have the option to enroll in an RN-BSN program, which uses your associate's degree coursework as a jumping off point.
+Your bachelor's degree program will contain science-based learning and nursing skills instruction.
+A typical BSN class list might include:

 - Emergency Care

 - Research and Scholarship for Evidence-Based Practice